-Outlook normally doesn't natively support html import, however, there are some steps around it though add-ons.
+Outlook normally doesn't natively support HTML import, however, there are some steps around it through add-ons.

 Step 1: Open Outlook

 Search HTML for all Add-Ins that support inserting HTML emails into Outlook